yakubinaweed/opentrons-ot2-nanopore-library-prep/README.md

 #### 1. **Robot and Modules:**
 - **Opentrons OT-2**: The primary robot for automating pipetting and liquid handling.
 - **Magnetic Module GEN2**: Required for bead-based cleanup steps.
-A 3D raiser mount has been added for better magnet engagement and proper spacing.
+An **extra magnets setup** has been added to improve bead separation efficiency during supernatant aspiration, ensuring optimal bead capture.
+A **3D raiser mount** has also been used to help with proper magnet engagement and spacing for best performance.

 #### 2. **Pipettes:**
-- **(Left Mount) Opentrons P300 8-Channel GEN2**:
+- **(Left Mount) Opentrons P300 8-Channel GEN2**
-  - For high-throughput liquid handling with 8 channels, essential for transferring larger volumes across multiple wells.
+  For high-throughput liquid handling with 8 channels, essential for transferring larger volumes across multiple wells.

-- **(Right Mount) Opentrons P20 Single-Channel GEN2**:
+- **(Right Mount) Opentrons P20 Single-Channel GEN2**
-  - For precise, single-channel pipetting, especially for smaller volume transfers.
+  For precise, single-channel pipetting, especially for smaller volume transfers like ligation.

 #### 3. **Labware:**
 - **Abgene™ 96-Well 0.8mL Polypropylene DeepWell™ Sample Processing & Storage Plate**
-  - Ideal for performing library preparation steps, with unique properties to prevent bead pickup during supernatant aspiration.
+  Ideal for performing library preparation steps, with unique properties to prevent bead pickup during supernatant aspiration.

-- **Opentrons Tipracks (20 µL & 300 µL)**:
+- **Opentrons Tipracks (20 µL & 300 µL)**
-  - Required for storing pipette tips used with both the P20 and P300 pipettes.
+  Required for storing pipette tips used with both the P20 and P300 pipettes.
   - For 8 input samples: Use **2 x 300 µL Tipracks**.
   - For 1-7 input samples: **1 x 20/300 µL Tiprack** suffices.